TakeoutCentral/RestApp-Docs/source/index.html.md

 | successMessage | string | Success string.
 Usually "0" |

 # Complete Order
+Completing an order on the app moves it into the stage: 'Ready for Pickups'.
 ## HTTP Request

 > Requests need to contain a valid orderID